Generalized Springer correspondence for symmetric spaces associated to orthogonal groups: Preliminaries on symmetric spaces

-\remark{1.3.} In general, $\th$-stable pairs $(B, T)$, $(B', T')$ are not necessarily $H$-conjugate, (see 1.9). \para{1.4.} We fix a $\th$-stable Borel subgroup $B$ and a $\th$-stable maximal torus $T$ such that $T \subset B$.
+\para{1.4.} We fix a $\th$-stable Borel subgroup $B$ and a $\th$-stable maximal torus $T$ such that $T \subset B$.
 A torus $S$ is called $\th$-anisotropic if $\th(t) = t\iv$ for any $t \in S$.
 A maximal $\th$-anisotropic tours is a $\th$-anisotropic torus which is maximal with respect to the inclusion relation.
 It is known by [V] that a $\th$-anisotropic torus exists if $\th \ne \id$, and every maximal $\th$-anisotropic tori are conjugate under $H$.
 Moreover, any semisimple element in $G^{\io\th}$ is contained in some maximal $\th$-anisotropic torus.
-Here $T^{\io\th}$ is a $\th$-anisotropic torus, but in general, it is not maximal $\th$-anisotropic as the following example shows.
+Here $(T^{\io\th})^0$ is a $\th$-anisotropic torus, but in general, it is not maximal $\th$-anisotropic as the following example shows.

 Let $G = GL_2$ and define $\th : G \to G$ by $\th(g) = J\iv({}^tg\iv)J$ with $J = $.
 We define $x \in G$ by

 where $\z \in \Bk^*$ such that $\z^2 = -1$.
 One can check that $x\iv \th(x) = J$.
 Let $T$ be the group of diagonal matrices, and $B$ the group of upper triangular matrices in $G$.
 Then $(B, T)$ is a $\th$-stable pair of Borel subgroup and maximal torus of $G$.
 In this case,